Estadio Malvinas Argentinas: History

-In 1994, Mendoza started hosting the annual Torneos de Verano (Summer Tournaments), hosting several editions of the competition.
-In 2011, Godoy Cruz qualified for the Copa Libertadores and the stadium hosted for the first time an international club competition.
-The Mendocenean club qualified to the most important continental tournament once again in 2012 and took part of the 2011 and 2014 Copa Sudamericana; Godoy Cruz has played all of its home matches for international competitions at the Malvinas Argentinas stadium.
+In 2011, Godoy Cruz qualified for that year's Copa Libertadores and Copa Sudamericana, meaning that for the first time, the stadium hosted matches in an international club competition.
+Through the club, the stadium would also host matches in the 2012 Copa Libertadores and 2014 Copa Sudamericana.

 In the 2016–17 season, Godoy Cruz drew an average home league attendance of 16,000.

 Renovation

 The stadium was renovated for the 2011 Copa América held in Argentina.
 Among other works during the renovation all the seats were replaced, the bathrooms were reconstructed, the roof of the stadium was repaired and a new 128 m2 LED screen was installed, being during that time the largest of its kind in South America.

 Sporting events

 The stadium was built for the 1978 FIFA World Cup and during June 1978 Mendoza it hosted six matches, three group 4 matches and three second round matches.